 In the face of considerable challenges and constant unpredictability, 2021 was an excellent year for real estate in Marin.
 Even with the ongoing uncertainty of the COVID-19 pandemic and economic trends sending several mixed signals in other sectors, Bay Area home sales were incredibly robust throughout the year.

 To buyers' relief, the high wire act of 2021 may finally have returned to earth.
-Home sales diminished over the last quarter of 2021, some of which was due to a return to predictable seasonality.
+Home sales diminished over the last quarter of 2021, some of which were due to a return to predictable seasonality.
 However, several more market forces will impact Marin real estate for much of 2022, and there is good news to be had for both buyers and sellers.
-Nevertheless, it's important to remember certain expectations require resetting as the market heads toward a cool down.
+Nevertheless, it's important to remember certain expectations require resetting as the market heads toward a cool-down.

 Let's look at what's in store for the Marin housing market and the 2022 real estate trends you should familiarize yourself with.